A friend knows you as you are, understands where you have been, accepts who you have become, and still gently invites you to grow.

 Empathetic response: "I can see you're hurting right now, and I'm here for you.
 Do you want to discuss what's making you feel this way?"

 Responding with empathy does more than comfort your friend.
-It creates a supportive space where your caring presence can help them feel better and start to heal.
+It creates a supportive space where your caring presence helps them feel better and begin to heal.

-Try role-playing empathetic responses in different situations to enhance your empathy.
-Guided reflections, such as recalling similar experiences, also foster empathy.
-Regular practice improves your ability to support and understand your friends, creating stronger, more resilient relationships.
+Try role-playing empathetic responses in different situations to build your empathy.
+Guided reflections, like recalling similar experiences, also help.
+Practicing regularly improves your ability to support and understand your friends, creating stronger, more resilient relationships.

 - Enhances emotional intimacy and understanding.